miggymofongo/asteroid/README.md

+1.22.24 update

+I pushed again today.
+Trying to set up a self hosted nip-05 verifier but am having  no success yet.

 I realized today that I hadn't added my ssh key to the agent on my machine after uploading it to my github, thus preventing me from accessing this git repo.
 I finally got it figured out, and committed the rest of the files and code that I am hosting on my asteroid at uberspace.de.